Standards of Practice

 - Independent, off-campus/non-Stockton University organizations, organizations that are not Stockton-based organizations are not eligible for funds

-- Organizations and activities that discriminate in regard to race, creed, color, national origin, nationality, ancestry, age, sex/gender (including pregnancy), marital status, civil union status, domestic partnership status, familial status, religion, affectional or sexual orientation, gender identity or expression, atypical hereditary cellular or blood trait, genetic information, liability for service in the Armed Forces of the United States, or disability
+- Organizations and activities that discriminate based on any protected class, including race, creed, color, national origin, ancestry, age, sex, gender identity or expression, affectional or sexual orientation, marital status, familial status, liability for service in the Armed Forces of the United States, disability or nationality

-- Academic equipment or supplies, which should be purchased with monies allocated to academic affairs or the library
+- Academic equipment or supplies, which should be purchased with funds allocated to academic affairs or the library

 - Academic programs (including any program where credit is received or are directly linked to a class)

 - Items that are not essential to the operations of the organization

 - Loans to students, faculty, staff or any person

 - Payment of personal membership dues, assessments, or other costs of an off-campus organization that could be transferred off campus

 - Social welfare donations.
 Only profit from a fund-raiser (revenue minus Stockton University activity fee used to fund the program) may be donated to a charity or philanthropic cause.